Smith Ideals of Operadic Algebras in Monoidal Model Categories: Homotopy Theory of Smith Ideals for Operads

-\begin{proof} The category $\algompp$ already has a model structure (namely, the one in Def. \ref{def:smitho-model}(1)) with weak equivalences and fibrations defined via the forgetful functor $U$ in the free-forgetful adjunction
+\begin{proof} The category $\algompp$ already has a (semi-)model structure, namely, the one in Def. \ref{def:smitho-model}(1), with weak equivalences and fibrations defined via the forgetful functor $U$ in the free-forgetful adjunction

 since the weak equivalences and fibrations in $\arrowmproj$ are defined in $\M$.
-Lemma 3.3 in \cite{johnson-yau} now implies that $\algompp$ has a cofibrantly generated model structure with weak equivalences and fibrations defined entrywise in $\arrowmproj$ and with generating (trivial) cofibrations as stated above.
-Since a model structure is uniquely determined by the classes of weak equivalences and fibrations, this second model structure on $\algompp$ must be the same as the one in Def. \ref{def:smitho-model}(1). \end{proof}
+To see that $\algompp$ has a cofibrantly generated model structure with weak equivalences and fibrations defined entrywise in $\arrowmproj$ and with generating (trivial) cofibrations as stated above, we refer to the computations of Lemma 3.3 in \cite{johnson-yau}, which produces the sets $I$ and $J$, proves the requisite smallness, and proves that fibrations and trivial fibrations are characterized by lifting with respect to $I$ and $J$.
+Hence, this proof works just as well for semi-model categories.
+Since a (semi-)model structure is uniquely determined by the classes of weak equivalences and fibrations, this second model structure on $\algompp$ must be the same as the one in Definition \ref{def:smitho-model} (1). \end{proof}